simondilhas/practice_circle/docs/index.md

 # The Practice Circle Manifesto

-Modern life excels at the outer tasks — researching, producing, optimizing — yet forgets presence, balance, and connection.
+Modern life excels at the outer tasks — researching, producing, optimizing.
+Yet forgets presence, balance, and connection.
-We rebuild that balance **through practice, not belief**, beginning with attention to what is.
+We rebuild that balance **through basic standing practice, not belief**, beginning with attention to what is.

 ---